Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Flexible estimation of nuisance parameters

-By definition, the efficient influence function $\varphi_{\text{eff}}(O;\eta)$ satisfies the so called Neyman orthogonality condition \citep{neyman1,neyman2,belloni2017program, 10.1111/ectj.12097, chernozhukov2020locally}, as all first order influence functions admit second order bias \citep{robins2009quadratic}.
-Under general regularity conditions established by \cite{10.1111/ectj.12097, chernozhukov2020locally}, $\hat{\Delta}_{\text{DML}}$ leads to a valid $n^{1/2}$ inference if all the nuisance parameters are estimated with mean-squared error rates diminishing faster than $n^{-1/4}$.
-Such rates are achievable for many highly data-adaptive machine learning methods, including LASSO \citep{tibshirani1996regression}, gradient boosting trees \citep{friedman2001greedy}, random forests \citep{breiman2001random, wager2018estimation} or ensembles of these methods.
+By definition, the efficient influence function $\varphi_{\text{eff}}(O;\eta)$ satisfies the Neyman orthogonality condition \citep{neyman1,neyman2,belloni2017program, 10.1111/ectj.12097, chernozhukov2020locally}, as all first order influence functions admit second order bias \citep{robins2009quadratic}.
+Under general regularity conditions established by \cite{10.1111/ectj.12097, chernozhukov2020locally}, $\hat{\gamma}_{dml}$ is CAN if all the nuisance parameters are estimated with mean-squared error rates diminishing faster than $n^{-1/4}$.
+Such rates are achievable for many highly data-adaptive machine learning methods, including LASSO \citep{tibshirani1996regression}, gradient boosting trees \citep{friedman2001greedy}, random forests \citep{breiman2001random, wager2018estimation} or ensembles of these methods. { We note that in low-dimensional settings, Lemma \ref{lemma:mul} shows that $\hat{\gamma}_{mr}$ is CAN even when some of the nuisance models is misspecified by invoking the usual $n^{-1/2}$ asymptotic expansion \citep{white1982maximum}, which is not applicable when nuisance parameters are estimated via machine learning methods.
+Therefore while methods such as DML and CV-TMLE \citep{zheng2010asymptotic,van2011targeted} with machine learning remain consistent when various strict subsets of nuisance parameter learners (e.g. $\hat{\pi}$ and $\hat{\mu}$) are consistent due to the multiple robustness property of the efficient influence function $\varphi_{\text{eff}}(O;\eta)$, they generally require consistent estimation of all nuisance parameters in order to obtain valid confidence intervals.}